Unlock Writing Success with Reader Expectation Approach Training

 Structure: One-and-a-half-days of instructor-led training that include guided exercises.
 This lecture-based training lays the develops participant skills in REA practice to the intermediate level.

-Focus: Lecture presentation focused on reader expectations and sentence/paragraph structure with practice exercises that include writings in relevant disciplines.
+Focus: Lecture presentation focused on complex reader expectations concepts and applying patterns over multiple sentences.
+Practice exercises that include analysis of professional writings encompassing a breadth of disciplines.

-Learning Outcomes: The information presented will provide immediate possibilities for dramatic improvement in the clarity of participants’ writing.
-Attendance prepares learners for participation in the intensive workshop.
+Learning Outcomes: The information presented will provide immediate possibilities for dramatic improvement in the clarity and force of participants’ writing.
+Attendance prepares learners for intermediate participation in the three-person intensive workshop.

 Time: 12 hours

-Mastering The Reader Expectation Approach with Group Writing Analysis
+Mastering The Reader Expectation Approach with Small Group Writing Analysis

 Prerequisite: Available for those who have attended the Foundational Seminar or viewed the first seven episodes of the 12‑episode E‑Learning Series.